-Phillip Phan, PhD (Strategic Management, University of Washington School of Business Administration) joined the Johns Hopkins Carey Business School in 2008.
-He is a Professor in the research track with expertise in the areas of corporate governance and technological entrepreneurship.
+Phillip Phan, PhD (Strategic Management, University of Washington School of Business Administration) is the Alonzo and Virginia Decker Professor of Strategy and Entrepreneurship, and joined the Johns Hopkins Carey Business School in 2008.
+He is a Professor in the research track with expertise in the areas of technology entrepreneurship and strategic management.

 Nayoung Louie, PhD